 However, if you have a spotty payment history or major derogatory credit, you may still qualify.

 FHA requires reverse mortgage lenders to analyze your credit history based on a tri-merge credit report that includes data from TransUnion, Equifax, and Experian.

 Unlike in the “forward” mortgage world, the credit scores themselves don’t matter.
+It doesn’t matter if you have a 674, 703, 682, or 600 credit score.
 What matters is payment histories and the presence of derogatory credit like collections, charge offs, bankruptcies, foreclosures, etc.

 To have satisfactory credit, you must have:

 - Made all housing and installment debt payments on time for the previous 12 months.
 You must also have no more than two 30-day late mortgage or installment loan payments in the previous 24 months.

 - No seriously late payments on revolving accounts in the previous 12 months.
 A revolving account is not derogatory as long as there are no 90-day late payments and no more than three 60-day late payments in the last 12 months.